 Another common stoppage in an auto-loader is a failure of the extractor to fully extract the spent round.
 Sometimes the spent case returns to the chamber of the barrel and sometimes it will be left sandwiched inside the ejection port between the rear of the port opening and the barrel.
 In either case, the shooter must firmly and quickly pull the slide rearward then abruptly let go, which allows the spent cartridge to be expelled from the weapon and for a new round to be loaded into the chamber.

 Added to that, I often see people pull the slides rearward on their semi-auto handguns and gently allow the slide to move forward into battery with a live round – loading the handgun.
-This, in rare cases, can sometimes put the handgun into a condition where the slide is not fully into battery.
+This, in rare cases, can sometimes put the handgun into a condition whereby the slide is not fully seated into battery.
 If it’s not, nothing will happen when you pull the trigger.
-The spring tension of that slide is engineered perfectly to return that slide into battery.
-When loading the weapon, pull the slide all the way rearward and let it go.
-This is the best way to ensure that it returns fully into battery.
+The spring tension of that slide is engineered perfectly to return that slide into battery so use that engineering to your advantage.
+When loading the weapon, pull the slide all the way rearward and just let it go.
+This is the best way to ensure that the slide returns fully into battery.

-Another problem for semi-autos that can occur is when a magazine become old and the magazine spring begins to lose its tension.
+Another problem for semi-autos that can occur is when a magazine becomes old and the magazine spring begins to lose its tension.
 Revolvers, of course, do not have magazines which can be dropped and bent or which stay loaded under tension and unused for months or years at a time.
-In this condition, a sprung magazine can lack sufficient power to lift the next round into position quickly enough for the slide to pick up the next round and property seat it into the chamber.
-Either the round stays in the magazine or the tip (bullet end) of the cartridge rotates up from the magazine and the slide drives it forward sideways.
+In this condition, a sprung magazine spring can lack sufficient power to lift the next round into position quickly enough for the slide to pick up the next round and property seat it into the chamber.
+Either the round stays in the magazine or the tip (bullet end) of the cartridge rotates up from the magazine and the slide drives it forward perpendicular to the barrel throat and feed ramp.

-Extractors are essentially spring loaded hooks which claw around the rim of a chambered round of ammunition upon the slide∣bolt being closed against it.
-Then, upon firing and subsequent rearward movement of the slide∣bolt, pulls the fired case from the chamber rearward until the empty case comes into contact with the ejector which pushes the opposite side of the case while the extractor, still pulling, causes the empty case to be flipped or ejected from the weapon by means of the ejection port.
+Extractors are essentially spring loaded hooks which claw around the rim of a chambered round of ammunition upon the slide∣bolt being closed against it (in battery).
+Then, upon firing and the subsequent rearward movement of the slide∣bolt, pulls the fired case from the chamber rearward until the empty case comes into contact with the ejector which pushes the opposite side of the case while the extractor, still pulling, causes the empty case to be flipped or ejected from the weapon by means of the ejection port on the slide.
 That said, extractors have springs which can, over time, lose their tension causing the ejector to lose its reliability.

 Another rare cause of weapon malfunction is a broken firing pin.
 Of course, firing pins do break occasionally in both the revolver and the semi-auto but broken firing pins are exceedingly rare malfunctions for either of these weapon types.
 Another rare malfunction which is equally common with both handgun types are broken or weakened main springs.
 The result of which causes the hammer to either not function at all or to strike the firing pin so lightly that the ammunition primer is not ignited.
 It is far more common for these springs to be intentionally shortened or filed down by novice gunsmiths, so as to lighten the double-action trigger pull on revolvers and semi-auto’s, and unintentionally render the weapon un-serviceable or unreliable than it is for the spring to break or loosen on its own.